bumps/bumps/doc/guide/fitting.rst

 The matplotlib package is capable of producing publication quality graphics for your models and fit results, but it requires you to write scripts to get the control that you need.
-These scripts can be run from the refl1d application by first loading the model and the fit results then accessing their data directly to produce the plots that you need.
+These scripts can be run from the Bumps application by first loading the model and the fit results then accessing their data directly to produce the plots that you need.